Articles in this section

 • A session missing one or more requirements can be aborted at any time by the Operator;

-During each step of the procedure, on the top-left corner, the camera-area will be present; the User will see the Operator in the bigger frame and himself in the smaller one:
+During each step of the procedure, on the top-left corner the camera area will be present; the User will see the Operator in the bigger frame and himself/herself in the smaller one:

 mceclip16.png

-During the session, the User will provide the information and evidence required by the Operator, including the ID document inserted during the previous registration and the OTP code received on his mobile.
+During the session, the User will provide the information and evidence required by the Operator, including the ID document inserted during the previous registration and the OTP code received on his/her mobile.

 The video operator will eventually assign a status to the video identification session (Successfully completed, Suspended, Aborted).